PratikWayase/system-design-Handbook/README.md

 ##### Improved Security:
 Provides an additional layer of security by enforcing authentication, authorization, and rate limiting at the gateway level.

+### API Gateway Patterns

+#### 1) Gateway Aggregation
+The practice of combining or consolidating multiple APIs into a single interface or endpoint.